How to help your child if Christmas makes them anxious

 At this time of year, there’s a lot of talk about the ‘perfect Christmas’.
 But when it comes down to it, you know your child the most.
 Make decisions that suit you – even if this means doing things differently - and that way you’ll have a Christmas that’s perfect for you and your family.

-For more tips, advice, activities and conversation starters for you and your child this Christmas, check out the #Take20 Parents’ Hub.
+For more tips, advice, activities and conversation starters for you and your child this Christmas, check out our starting a conversation with your child guide.